cheesegrits/filament-google-maps/README.md

         ->section('Radius Search') // optionally wrap the filter in a section with heading
 ```

+### Map Is Filter

+See the Map Table Widget section below for details on how to use a map as a filter for a table.

 ### Map Widget

 The map widget can be used either in the Filament Admin panel (see Filament docs), or